 Most witch gardens incorporate herbs.
 Again, think about plants you already use and enjoy.
 If you like brewing your own tea blends, be sure to incorporate chamomile, roses, nettles, and lavender.
 If you want multipurpose kitchen herbs that also work well in spell work, think about adding sage, rosemary, and thyme.

 If you want some witchy-sounding herbs to plant, try mugwort, snakeweed, or butcher’s broom.
-If you need more inspiration for what kinds of herbs to grow, check out these herbs and their magical correspondences.
+If you need more inspiration for what kinds of herbs to grow, check out my book, Witches’ Brews.
+It includes the history, folklore, health, and magical properties of about 30 sacred plants (especially ones from folklore and fairytales!) and includes 40 recipes for creating your own elixirs at home.

 Adding beautiful flowers to a witch’s garden, including some edibles, is always lovely.
 I have a love affair with roses and believe they are invaluable to any garden.
 All rose petals are edible.
 For a witch’s garden, try some of the older varieties, which smell fantastic.
 Other lovely edible flower varieties include violets and saffron crocus.
 Add some snapdragons – not only do they have a mythic connotation in their name, but when they are dried, they look like little skulls.